 Matthew serves as Chief Operating Officer and manages Ergo’s Asia work.
 Previously he has worked for Gerson Lehrman Group, the U.S. State Department, the UN, and a range of academic and policy-oriented public and non-profit organizations.
 Matthew holds degrees from the University of Texas, the University of Hawaii, and Columbia University, and is a member of the Council on Foreign Relations.
 He has published papers on a variety of topics, ranging from strategies to improve U.S. public diplomacy to the political and social impact of economic development in China.
 He serves on the board of the Defense Language Institute Foundation and speaks Mandarin.

 Evan manages many of Ergo’s complex projects and oversees our work on Africa.
 He also leads our media, marketing, and communications initiatives.
 Previously he was a Senior Research Manager at Gerson Lehrman Group and a journalist at CNN, where he was part of a team which received an Emmy award for coverage of the September 11, 2001 attacks on New York.
-He is a Truman National Security Fellow.
+He is a member of the Council on Foreign Relations, a member of the NationSwell Council, and a Truman National Security Fellow.
 Evan has degrees from the Fletcher School of Law and Diplomacy, where he was the John H. Hedges Fellow in Public Diplomacy, and Haverford College.

 Strategic guidance from global leaders in business, government, and international affairs enables us to deliver highest quality solutions to our clients.